muyuanzhao/coursera_gcd_project1/CodeBook.md

 * activity_labels.txt
 * features.txt

 There are many variables in the final tidy_data_set.txt file.
 The 'subject' field contains the identifier for the person participating in the study.
 The 'activity' field contains the description of the activity being performed by the subject.
-The descriptions of the remaining fields can be found in the features.txt file.
+The descriptions of the remaining fields can be found in the features_info.txt file.

 The run_analysis.R script performs several major activities which are described below.